 A while back I started a new job at an investment bank in Singapore.
 I realized quickly that I was going to have a major personality clash with my new boss.

 Just 2 months into my new job, the stress began to really weigh me down.
-The fatigue and anxiety created a destructive circle.
+The anxiety created a destructive circle.
 I felt constantly tired and mentally fatigued.
 My mind was barraged by a whole number of fears like:

 – Will I be able to get another job in the industry?